 Sensory issues are a part of our life.
 They are a significant part of our life.

-Sensory Processing Disorder (SPD) has changed the way our entire family interacts with the world.
-For example, I was shopping alone (praise Jesus!) at Costco the other night.
+These accommodations have become almost second nature around here.
+(For example, I was shopping alone – praise Jesus! – at Costco the other night.
 I heard a baby starting to wail and I instantly tensed up.
-Not for the poor little baby – I tensed up because if my son were with me, that noise coupled with the lighting, the smells from the samples, the sounds from the shoppers, etc. would likely set off a meltdown.
+Not for the poor little baby – I tensed up because if my son were with me, that noise coupled with the lighting, the smells from the samples, the sounds from the shoppers, etc. would likely set off a meltdown.)

 I can’t blame him.
 For so long, rather than trying to understand and work with him, I tried to force him to learn to cope, accept and just deal with it.
 So did every other adult in his life.

 Please know, affiliate links are included below.
 Thank you for your support!

 Is Sensory Processing Disorder Real?

 It wasn’t until I started doing more research that I began to understand my son, and his super responsive sensory system.
 I began to learn the depth and significance of what has been so painful to him for so many years.

 Temple Grandin in The Way I see It, speaks candidly about the sensory issues that accompany her autism diagnosis.
 She speaks candidly about how little research and understanding there is, for something that she considers to be the most significant impairment in her life.

 I agree with her.
 The one thing that I wish I could alleviate for my son, above anything else, is the way his sensory system impacts his daily life.
 One of the first things I came across when I started researching SPD, was this list by Stanley Greenspan, in The Challenging Child:

 - You could see obstacles in your way, but you could not make your body move the direction you wanted it to avoid them.